 By José Alberto Hermosillo

-“Joyland” challenges consciences on many levels as a powerful coming-of-age story and a reflection of a society that denies essential rights, such as inclusion, free speech, and equal opportunities for everyone, including those who think outside the box.
+“Joyland” challenges consciences on many levels, serving as both a powerful coming-of-age story and a reflection of a society that denies essential rights, such as inclusion, free speech, and equal opportunities for everyone, including those who think outside the box.
 In life, we often generalize and stereotype others, but instead, we should analyze and evaluate each person as a vital part of the community.

 The film focuses on Haider Rana (Ali Junejo) and his conservative family.
 He lives with his wife, Mumtaz (Rasti Farooq), his father, mother, and his older brother’s family in Lahore, Pakistan.